CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

     Spyder needs an ``ID`` to be defined for ``BaseTimerStatus``.
     Its constructor calls the parent class constructor and initializes the label with ``value``.

-We add a tooltip to explain the purpose of our widget.
+We've added a tooltip to explain the purpose of our widget, and an icon from `QtAwesome`_ (a Spyder project that makes it easy to incorporate icon fonts into PyQT applications).
-We also select an appropriate icon using `QtAwesome`_ (a Spyder project that makes it easy to incorporate icon fonts into PyQT applications), we can select an appropriate icon by running the ``qta-browser`` command in a system terminal (Anaconda Prompt on Windows).
+We can find an appropriate icon by running the ``qta-browser`` command in a system terminal (Anaconda Prompt on Windows).

 From here, as :ref:`Figure 3 <tutorial-figure-3>` shows, we can select and copy the icon name of our preference.